chenyangyc/D3/README.md

-# Compiler Silent Bug Deduplication via Holistic Analysis
+# Silent Compiler Bug De-duplication via Three-Dimensional Analysis

 Welcome to the homepage of $D^3$!
 This the implementation of our research "Silent Compiler Bug De-duplication via Three-Dimensional Analysis".